russellelliott/InstagramProfileCollector/README.md

 ## Common "Errors"
 ### ds_user
 This is caused from cookies interferring with the execution of the program.
-THis is solved by deleting the "config" folder every time the program is run
+This is solved by deleting the "config" folder every time the program is run

 ### ERROR - Error unknown send request
 Honestly, this isn't really an error, as the program still runs in spite of this